NamesMT/spreadsheet-i18n--mono/README.md

 To develop all apps and packages, run the following command:
 `pnpm run dev`

-To define local development environment variables of each app, either use `git update-index --skip-worktree .env.local` and use it directly, or create a copy of or rename `.env.local` to `.env.local.ignored`.
+For local development environment variables / secrets, create a copy of `.env.dev` to `.env.dev.local`.
-  - AI Agent will help you creating the `.env.local.ignored` files if you use the AI initialization prompt.

 ### Notes

 #### `import` ordering

 Imports should not be separated by empty lines, and should be sorted automatically by eslint.

-#### Dev with SSL

-The project comes with a `localcert` SSL at `locals/common/dev` to enable HTTPS for local development, generated with [mkcert](https://github.com/FiloSottile/mkcert), you can install mkcert, generate your own certificate and replace it, or install the `localcert.crt` to your trusted CA to remove the untrusted SSL warning.

 ### Remote Caching